Simple Unified Model

 This note provides a simple and rigorous mathematical model for valuing, hedging, and managing the risk of all derivative instruments.
 It is based on (Ross 1978) “A Simple Approach to the Valuation of Risky Streams” where he showed

 The Achilles Heel of the Black-Scholes/Merton model is that it assumes continuous-time trading.
 This leads to infeasible trading strategies and obviously incorrect valuations.
 The doubling strategy pointed out by (Harrison and Kreps 1979) is impossible to carry out.
-According to the B-S/M theory the value of a barrier option that knocks in the n-th time the barrier is hit is the same for all n>0.
+Merton derived a closed-form solution for barrier options.
+The value of a barrier option that knocks in the second time the barrier is hit must have a value less than or equal to a one-hit barrier option.
+According to the B-S/M theory, the value of a barrier option that knocks in the n-th time the barrier is hit is the same for all n>1.
 If Brownian motion hits level a at time \tau then it hits a infinitely often in the interval [\tau, \tau + \epsilon] for any \epsilon > 0.
 See (Karatzas and Shreve 1991) Section 3.2.
+This is why Brownian motion is an unrealistic model of instrument prices.

-Instruments have prices and cash flows after purchase indexed by T. The price at time t\in T is a bounded \boldsymbol{{R}}^I-valued function X_t\in B(\Omega,\boldsymbol{{R}}^I).
+Instruments have prices and cash flows indexed by T. The price at time t\in T is a bounded \boldsymbol{{R}}^I-valued function X_t\in B(\Omega,\boldsymbol{{R}}^I).
 The cash flows that result from owning an instrument are also bounded \boldsymbol{{R}}^I-valued functions C_t\in B(\Omega,\boldsymbol{{R}}^I).
 Examples of cash flows are stock dividends, bond coupons, and margin adjustments from futures.
 The price of a futures contract is always zero.
-Usually C_t = 0 for all but a finite number of times t\in T.

 A trading strategy is a finite number of strictly increasing stopping times \tau_j\colon\Omega\to T, 0\le j\le n, and number of shares to buy at \tau_j denoted \Gamma_j\colon\Omega\to\boldsymbol{{R}}^I where \Gamma_j is constant on \{\tau_j = t\} for all t\in T. Shares accumulate to position \Delta_t = \sum_{\tau_j < t} \Gamma_j.
 Note the strict inequality.
 Trades take some time to settle before becoming part of the position.
 We also write this as \Delta_t = \sum_{s < t} \Gamma_s where \Gamma_s = \Gamma_j when s = \tau_j and is zero otherwise.
 Note \Delta_t + \Gamma_t = \Delta_u for u > t when u - t sufficiently small.